 Be Realistically Optimistic

-Hopefulness and a positive outlook can be very motivating, but don’t fake it or feel guilty when you don't feel optimistic.
-You have every right to feel down even if other people pressure you to be more positive.
-It is normal to feel grief, loss, sadness and fear from time to time, however, if you are concerned about any anxiety or feel you may be becoming depressed, tell your doctor or ask for help from someone you trust.
+Hopefulness and a positive outlook can be very motivating, but don’t fake it or feel guilty if you don't feel optimistic.
+Your feelings are valid, regardless of what they are, and despite external pressure to be positive, you are entitled to feel however you are feeling.
+Feelings of grief, loss, sadness and fear are totally normal, however, if you are concerned about anxiety or feel you may be becoming depressed, seek help from your medical providers and/or ask for help from your support network.

-Meeting one-on-one with someone with your type of cancer can help to validate your concerns.
-The American Cancer Society (www.cancer.org), for example, has its Reach To Recovery program, which pairs breast cancer patients with volunteer long-term survivors.
+Meeting one-on-one with someone with your type of cancer can help to validate your concerns and also provide some insight.
+There are a number of programs that can assist in matching and/or finding someone in a similar circumstance.
+The American Cancer Society (www.cancer.org), has its Reach To Recovery program, which pairs breast cancer patients with volunteer long-term survivors.
 Imerman Angels (www.imermanangels.org/) provides a patient-to-patient mentor program.
 And Cancer and Careers has our Collective Diary, where you can share your story and read about others’ experiences.

 Distract Yourself

 Keep doing things you enjoy during and after treatment, including exercise (if you are up to it), arts and crafts, reading, watching your favorite movies or sporting events, or whatever else provides a sense of peace and/or escape for you.
-For some survivors, work provides a welcome distraction from their cancer experience and many feel that being in their workplace actually aids in recovery.
+For some, work can provide a welcome distraction from their cancer experience and many feel that being in their workplace actually aids in recovery.
 However, this is certainly not true for everyone - and work is hardly the only escape to be found.
 Figure out what works best for you.

 Approaches for Working During/After Cancer